smish003/CapstoneProject/README.md

 Each of these categories were cleaned seperately as shown below:

 #### Hospital Utilization Trends
+In this phase below steps are been carried out:
 * Firstly, Splitting the Date Column in Month and Year Seperately as Date Column contains both value.
 <img width="959" alt="1" src="https://user-images.githubusercontent.com/89666159/226555046-7d70048c-9a4f-48cb-bd31-374b55595ea1.png">